-The bill provides that in no case may a data broker sell, offer for sale, license, or otherwise furnish, provide, or transmit to any other individual or entity any physical or behavioral health record pertaining to an individual, including records describing physical or behavioral health care provided to an individual and records that otherwise identify an individual as having a physical or behavioral health condition or as receiving care or treatment for a physical or behavioral health condition.
-A data broker that violates this prohibition will be liable to a civil penalty of \$1,000 for each physical health record and for each behavioral health record sold, offered for sale, licensed, or otherwise furnished, provided, or transmitted in violation of this prohibition.
+- 1 to an individual, including records describing physical or behavioral - 2 health care provided to an individual and records that otherwise - 3 identify an individual as having a physical or behavioral health - 4 condition or as receiving care or treatment for a physical or behavioral - 5 health condition.
+A data broker that violates this prohibition will be - 6 liable to a civil penalty of \$1,000 for each physical or behavioral - 7 health record sold, offered for sale, licensed, or otherwise furnished, - 8 provided, or transmitted in violation of this prohibition.